spacesys-finch/pay-elec-testing/nucleo-h743zi2-dsp_test2/README.md

 - Note RNG value only generated 1x on startup, then we're computing the same dot product many times
 - takes about 24-25s (manually counted) for the MCU to do this

+- I tried doing a pure software implementation of the same dot product function.
+It takes about 50s to do the same thing.
+- so the `arm_dot_prod_f32()` ARM CMSIS math function is indeed doing something.
+It's about 2x speedup over what you could do normally

 #### Yong Da's laptop
 - running in WSL2
 - laptop_benchmark.c takes about 0.160-180s to do the same thing.... ripppp